BIGJRA/BIGJRA.github.io/reborn.md

     - Hex
     - Will-O-Wisp

 Inverse Field!
 Probably weren't expecting this, were you?
-Might as well go all in on the 'new' type matchups for this one - Fighting is a great choice for Lugia and Yveltal, and Psychic can take the Ice-types and Yveltal as well.
+Might as well go all in on the 'new' type matchups for this one - Fighting is a great choice for Lugia and Yveltal, and Psychic can take the Ice types and Yveltal as well.
 Fake out and/or hazards are good choices for the Sashes.
 Using Psych Up or Haze may be useful for the enemy Magical Seeds, or you can just abuse your own.
 I also had a great time destroying the field with the Lycanium-Z and steamrolling, if that's your thing.

 Catch **Giratina** once you win.